felixge/pg-sync-replica-fail/README.md

 primary will remove WAL according to its own config (e.g. `max_wal_size`) even if the standby hasn't received them yet.

+This repo simulates this scenario by performing a large insert (5.000.000 rows) in a single transaction while simulating a poor network link between the primary and standby.

 Of course the proper solution is to use replication slots, which avoid this problem.